Follow-up to: My computational framework for the brain.

 - For the amygdala, imagine learning (unconsciously) that when someone says "Hey, did you see the news?
 Check CNN!", you should clench your teeth and pump out cortisol and raise your heart rate and dilate your pupils and widen your eyes and get goosebumps, etc. etc. (Get it?
 The news is always stressful.
 That's a 2020 joke.)

 (Update June 2021: For the first bullet point, I think I gave the cerebellum too much credit.
-I think the chain of events is: first the amygdala learns to duck in certain situations—generally too slowly to be effective—and then the cerebellum "accelerates" those signals per Toy Model #4 below.)
+I think the chain of events is: first the amygdala learns to duck in certain situations—generally too slowly to be effective—and then the cerebellum "accelerates" those signals per Toy Model #4 below.
+See also "the entire cerebellum in a single sentence" here.)

 I'm not going to try to construct a beautiful detailed theory of the amygdala and cerebellum in this post—I'm still confused about many aspects of what they do and how—but I'm optimistic that what I talk about here is going to be helpful groundwork as I continue to try to understand them.